Stroke Path Photoshop

 Stroke path not working?
 This is one mistake I made a lot when I started to work with paths in Photoshop.

-I used the Pen Tool to draw a path in Photoshop and tried to do Stroke Path.
+Looking at the use of Pen Tool in Photoshop to draw a path.
+Let's say I tried to do Stroke Path.

 Why is Stroke Path greyed out or disabled?